JesseAnak7534/GH-AMR-Dashboard/RESISTANCE_RATE_CHART_FIX.md

-# Resistance Rate by Region Chart Fix - Summary
+black ba# Resistance Rate by Region Chart Fix - Summary

 ## Issue Identified
 Some regions were not showing in the "Resistance Rate by Region (%)" chart even though they appeared in the "Antimicrobial Resistance by Region" chart on the Map Hotspots page.